 #3: With the new Common App account rollover feature, you can actually start your application early and roll the information you've filled out over to the next year's application when it opens on August 1st.

 What Are the Drawbacks to the Common Application?

-- The Common App launched a new version in 2014.
+#2: The Common App launched a new version in 2014.
 Some students have found the new format a bit confusing.
-For example, academic honors and extracurriculars are now filled out in grids that are somewhat hard to find (the honors grid is in the “Education” section, the activities grid in “Activities”).
+For example, academic honors and extracurriculars are now filled out in subsections that are somewhat hard to find (the honors list is in the “Education” section, the activities subsection in “Activities”).
 These used to be more straightforward lists.

-- The Common App receives thousands upon thousands of applications.
-For example, in 2013-14, nearly 800,000 applicants used the CA. However, their staff isn’t that big, so if you have a technical problem, it might take some time to work it out.
+#4: The Common App receives thousands upon thousands of applications.
+For example, in 2017-18, more than a million applicants used the CA. However, their staff isn’t that big, so if you have a technical problem, it might take some time to work it out.
 Definitely aim to submit your applications earlier than the deadlines in case you run into technical trouble.
 (And don’t be that student pressing the submit button at the last possible minute!)